 The project will undergo an independent Mid-Term Evaluation at the mid-point of project implementation (insert date).
 The Mid-Term Evaluation will determine progress being made toward the achievement of outcomes and will identify course correction if needed.
-It will focus on the effectiveness, efficiency and timeliness of project implementation; will highlight issues requiring decisions and actions; and will present initial lessons learned about project design, implementation and management.
-Findings of this review will be incorporated as recommendations for enhanced implementation during the final half of the project's term.
-The organization, terms of reference and timing of the midterm evaluation will be decided after consultation between the parties to the project document.
+It will focus on the effectiveness, efficiency and timeliness of project implementation; will highlight issues requiring decisions and actions; and will present initial lessons learned about project design, implementation during the final half of the project's term.
+The organization, terms of reference and timing of the mid-term evaluation will be decided after consultation between the parties to the project document.
 The Terms of Reference for this Mid-term evaluation will be prepared by IOC based on guidance from the UNDP/GEF RTA at IRC.
 The management response and the evaluation will be uploaded to UNDP corporate systems, in particular the UNDP Evaluation Office Evaluation Resource Center (ERC).